James II of England: Military and other offices

 Following the raid on the Medway in 1667, James oversaw the survey and re-fortification of the southern coast.
 The office of Lord High Admiral, combined with his revenue from post office and wine tariffs (positions granted him by Charles II upon his restoration), gave James enough money to keep a sizable court household.

 In 1664, Charles II granted American territory between the Delaware and Connecticut rivers to James.
 Following its capture by the British, the former Dutch territory of New Netherland and its principal port, New Amsterdam, were renamed the Province and City of New York in James's honour.
+James granted liberty of consciousness to the mixed population of the colony, but resisted their demands for a representative assembly.
 James gave part of the colony to proprietors George Carteret and John Berkeley.
 Fort Orange, 150 mi north on the Hudson River, was renamed Albany after James's Scottish title.
 In 1683, James became the Governor of the Hudson's Bay Company, but did not take an active role in its governance.

 In September 1666, Charles II put James in charge of firefighting operations during the Great Fire of London, in the absence of action by Lord Mayor Thomas Bloodworth.
 This was not a political office, but his actions and leadership were noteworthy.
 "The Duke of York hath won the hearts of the people with his continual and indefatigable pains day and night in helping to quench the Fire", wrote a witness in a letter on 8 September.

 In 1672, the Royal African Company received a new charter from Charles II.
 It set up forts and factories, maintained troops, and exercised martial law in West Africa in pursuit of trade in gold, silver and African slaves.
 In the 1680s, the RAC transported about 5,000 slaves a year to markets primarily in the English Caribbean across the Atlantic.
 Many were branded on the chest with the letters "DY" for "Duke of York", the RAC's Governor.